To find the truth, and tell it

 Since 2004, I have…

-- toured North America as a one-time slam poet; founded a small press; organized seven National Poetry Slams
+- toured North America as a one-time slam poet; founded a small press; organized and photographed seven National Poetry Slams

-- directed design for two organic farms, a vegan restaurant, and a naughty feminist film festival
+- directed design for two organic farms, a vegan restaurant, and a feminist porn festival

 - moved across the US five times